Best electric bikes under $1,000 / £1,000: Budget options to make your ride easier

 The discreetly hidden battery has a recharge time of six hours, which will take longer than most here, but you can still fully charge it at the office before heading home again.
 Plus, it even has a USB port that can be used to power lights or charge your phone.
 The motor is controlled by a mini LED display on the handlebars which allows you to choose from three assistance levels.

-At full price, the Carrera Crosscity now costs just over £1,000, although you may find that Halfords has it discounted.
-If £1,000 is a hard ceiling though, Halfords has other options that cost less, including a couple we've outlined below.
+At full price, the Carrera Crosscity now costs close to £1,000, although you may find that Halfords has it discounted.
+If £1,000 is a hard ceiling, Halfords has other options that cost less, including a couple we've outlined below.

 2. Xiaomi Mi folding electric bike